lvdy7114/explore-games/README.md

     https://github.com/lvdy7114/week_ten/blob/main/day_four/lab/react-star-wars/src/App.jsx. installed axios to fetch. used useeffect hook. imported gamegrid component and put in tag in app.js
 15. Included game card with background_image and name of game from api.
 Used ps e.g.
 16. Added platform, may add icon label for each platform later
+17. Added a list of genres aside using same way of fetching games.
+18.